 In 1983, wakame farming was deliberately introduced into the North Atlantic in the coastal areas of Brittany and initially cultivated at three sites.
 Wakame cultivation is also being developed in Northwest Spain.

 Coming closer to home, in 2010, the New Zealand government approved commercial harvest and farming of wakame under certain conditions – simply put, that it be harvested from a man-made structure.
+There is still much work to be done in this space as some of the New Zealand regulations are outdated and confusing.
+The more we learn about wakame, the easier this should become.

-Wakame as an invasive species – aka a ‘weed’
+Wakame as an ‘Invasive Species’ – aka a ‘weed’!

 Interestingly, wakame has been regarded as a noxious invasive seaweed in countries other than those where it is considered to be native.
 It is believed that wakame was first introduced to foreign waters through the ballast water of cargo ships from Asia, as the spores (gametophytes) contained in the water can survive long-distance journeys.